 Each of these points is covered in more detail in our article ‘the benefits of low-temperature systems.’

 So outside of what your heat source is, here's your first variable.
 Is your usage pattern high or low?
 Regular or irregular?

-If you are in your property from 8 at night, in bed by 10, and out of the house by 7 am, 5 days a week, as well as being busy out of the house on weekends, then clearly heating your house throughout the day would be very wasteful.
+If you are in your property from 8 at night, in bed by 10, and out of the house by 7 am, five days a week, as well as being busy out of the house on weekends, then clearly heating your house throughout the day would be very wasteful.

 However, if your property is used more often, perhaps you are retired, then you could be experiencing higher levels of comfort throughout the day with all the benefits listed above.

-If you or other occupants are in and out at random points for random amounts of time then it may not be worth trying turning your heating off, or perhaps if you do turn it ‘off’ you may want to use a slightly higher setback temperature.
+If you or other occupants are in and out at random points for random amounts of time, then it may not be worth trying turning your heating off, or perhaps if you do turn it ‘off’ you may want to use a slightly higher setback temperature.

 A 1930s building with a brick inner skim and brick internal wall will have a lot of thermal mass, a modern building with stud plasterboard internal walls will have a low thermal mass.

-The benefit of thermal mass is that it will store heat then slowly release it into the property after the heating has been turned off.
+The benefit of thermal mass is that it will store heat and then slowly release it into the property after the heating has been turned off.

 This is a quick overview, much more on our thermal mass article.